Humans are eating way too much meat. Some eat much more than others, of course. But it all adds up to more than our planet can handle.

 The price of meat in the UK just doesn’t reflect the true cost of producing it for people, wildlife and our planet.

 So what can we do about it?
 Not everyone can change their diet straight away, but we can all pressure the system to be better.
-You can insist that big companies like Tesco, Sainsburys, Asda, Burger King, McDonalds and KFC take deforestation out of their supply chains – like they previously pledged but have so far failed to do.
+You can insist that the government stops ignoring the harm caused by industrial meat and dairy, and starts reducing the amount the UK produces and consumes.